dmh2000/passwordgen/README.md

 And of course you want to use MFA and passkeys if possible.

 One thing missing is how to generate passwords that meet my criteria.
 I usually passwordgenerator.net.
 There are dozens of others on line. **But how do you know that the web app generating your password is not storing it somewhere?
 Saving it for some other use?
 You don't really know**.
-Has any password managers been cracked?
+Has any password manager been cracked?
 Uh..Lastpass?
 Unless you generate passwords and store them securely(assuming your computer is secure lol).

 ## Build and Test